Generic Name: dupilumab (doo PIL us mab)

 You should not use dupilumab if you are allergic to it.

-a parasite infection (such as roundworms or tapeworms).
+a parasite infection (such as roundworms or tapeworms); or

 How should I use dupilumab?

-Dupilumab is usually given once every other week.
+Dupilumab is injected under the skin, usually once every other week.
 Your first dose may be given in 2 injections.
-Follow your doctor's dosing instructions very carefully.

 Store prefilled syringes in their original carton in the refrigerator.
-Protect from light and do not allow the medicine to freeze.
+Protect from light and do not freeze.

-Take a syringe out of the refrigerator and allow it to reach room temperature for 45 minutes before injecting your dose.
+Take a syringe out of the refrigerator and let it reach room temperature for 45 minutes before injecting your dose.
 Leave the needle cap on the syringe until you are ready to inject your dose.

-If you also use asthma medication, do not change your doses or medication schedule without your doctor's advice.
+If you also use a steroid medication, your dose needs may change while using dupilumab.
+Do not change your steroid dose or dosing schedule without your doctor's advice.

 What happens if I miss a dose?